Course Handout - An Introduction to Data Modelling for Semantic Network Designers

 Functionalism: "Functionalism" was the name given to the philosophical

-value in satisfying the needs of a vulnerable organism in an hostile environment.
+in satisfying the needs of a vulnerable organism in an

-The term became popular around the turn of the 19th/20th centuries from the
+hostile environment.
+The term became popular around the turn of the 19th/20th

 In fact, functionalism in its computer-influenced form is nothing less than modern cognitive psychology's central philosophical standpoint.
 It is the study of what the mind is doing, rather than what the brain is doing, and it is predicated upon the presumption that the mind - once its basic principles have been determined - then needs "implementing" on a machine capable of "running" it.
 We have yet to establish whether Marr was aware of, say, the pioneering work on structured development methodologies being carried out by Learmonth and Burchett during the late 1970s, but if he was not, then he was independently inventing many of their principles for himself.
 Marr also held that the brain was not necessarily the only device capable of doing the job of cognition.
 Just as software in general was transferable from one hardware platform to another, so it follows that minds too, if they are software, ought to be transferable.
 Theoretically - to extreme functionalists, at least - one has only to analyse the processes making up human consciousness to implement it on machines other than the brain, and that would mean having machines which could become as conscious as their creators .....